 5. Monitor UV Light Dosage:

-Numerous UV systems have light intensity metres or sensors that show how much UV light gets through the glass sleeve and into the water.
+Numerous UV systems have light intensity meters or sensors that show how much UV light gets through the glass sleeve and into the water.
 When the UV dose is too low to offer proper disinfection, these sensors send out a warning signal, indicating that it’s time to clean the quartz sleeve and/or replace the UV lamp.
 If your UV system doesn’t have a sensor, you should clean and replace it according to the manufacturer’s instructions – normally once a year for lamp replacement and sleeve cleaning, and every year for sleeve replacement.

 6. Monitor Water Supply and the UV System’s Performance:

 Even though the water source or well is the same, the chemistry and pollutants in the water might vary with time.
 As a result, water should be tested for germs at least once a year or every six months (preferred).
 To test the UV water filter system’s performance, water should be sampled before and after it is installed.
-Water should also be analysed in regions where animals come into touch with water fixtures, as fecal coli forms re-growth and other pollutants could appear downstream of the UV unit.
+Water should also be analyzed in regions where animals come into touch with water fixtures, as fecal coil forms re-growth and other pollutants could appear downstream of the UV unit.

 If you have a UV water purifier, these are some of the maintenance guidelines you should follow.
 If you don’t keep up with your UV water purifier, it won’t last long.
 UV water purifiers need to be maintained on a regular basis to ensure that they last as long as possible and that you are drinking contaminant-free water.